 - How to Deal with Common Pests and Diseases

 - Bonus: 10 Simple and Easy Potato Recipes

-Download the Kindle book, Grow a Good Life Guide to Growing Potatoes and plant some potatoes this year!
+Check out the PDF eBook, Grow a Good Life Guide to Growing Potatoes and plant some potatoes this year!

 8 Great Tips for Growing Potatoes

 1. Plant Certified Seed Potatoes: When you plant seed potatoes, you are planting a potato produced by the plant the previous year.
 Any diseases or insects that the mother plant may have had are carried over in the seed potato.
 Planting certified seed potatoes ensures that you are starting with disease free potatoes.